kleerkoat/rhinoScripts/README.md

 Mix of scripts written by me and forum members.
 Hopefully proper credit is in the comments.
-If you are the person who originally wrote one and would like it removed please contact me.
+If you are the person who originally wrote one or created anything in this repo and would like it removed please contact me.
+I meant no harm.
 Apologies in advance.

 ### Purpose: